learn-co-curriculum/dsc-introduction-to-aws-sagemaker/README.md

 ### Training

 SageMaker's training services allow you to easily leverage cloud computing with AWS's specialized GPU and TPU servers, allowing you to train massive models that simply wouldn't be possible on a local machine.
-There are a ton of configuration options, and you can easily budgets, limits, training times, and even auto-tune your hyperparameters!
+There are a ton of configuration options, and you can easily set budgets, limits, training times, and even auto-tune your hyperparameters!
 Although this is outside the scope of our lessons on AWS, Amazon provides some pretty amazing (and fast!) tutorials about how to use more specific services like cloud training or [model tuning](https://aws.amazon.com/blogs/aws/sagemaker-automatic-model-tuning/) once you've completed this section!

 ### Inference

 Arguably the most important part of the data science pipeline, **_Inference_** services focus on allowing you to create endpoints so that people can consume your models over the internet!
 One of the most handy parts of SageMaker's approach to inference is the fact that you can productionize your own model, or just use one of theirs!
 While there are certainly times where you'll need to create, train, and host your own model, AWS has made things simple by allowing you to use their own models and charging you on a per-use basis.
 For instance, let's say that you needed to make some time series forecasts.
-While you could go down the very complicated route of training your own model, you could also just make use of AWS SageMaker's DeepAR model, which uses the most cutting-edge time series model available to make forecasts on your data.
+While you could go down the very complicated route of training your own model, you could also just make use of AWS SageMaker's *DeepAR* model, which uses the most cutting-edge time series model available to make forecasts on your data.

 ## Summary